qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/README.md

 Paver is a python based Make-like tool (http://paver.github.io/paver/)

-Paver can be used on Linux and Windows.
+Paver can be used on Linux and Windows (somebody can test on OSX?)

 There are two scripts available: